Overview: Solar panel installations in Brisbane, QLD

 How much energy will solar panels produce in Brisbane?

-Fitting for the capital of the sunshine state, Brisbane receives lots of sunshine year-round.
+Why install solar panels in Brisbane?
+Brisbane is known as the capital of the “Sunshine State,” and for a good reason.
 According to the Bureau of Meteorology, Brisbane gets about 5.2 hours of ‘peak sun’ per square meter on average per day.
 How much usable solar energy does 5.2 peak sun hours translate into?
 The answer depends on a few things, including the size (or kilowatt capacity) of your solar system.

-The table below provides an overview of how much energy you can expect some common residential solar system sizes to generate, assuming that they are north-facing and about 75% efficient.
+The table below provides an overview of how much energy you can expect some common residential solar system sizes in Brisbane to generate, assuming that they are north-facing and about 75% efficient.

-How to find the optimal solar system size for your home
+How to find the best solar system size for your home in Brisbane

 When you look at your electricity bill, you should be able to see your energy usage listed in kilowatt-hours (kWh) – the standard units used in electricity billing.
 Your kWh consumption will vary by season and month.
 You should be able to figure out roughly how many kWh you use per day on average by looking at your old electricity bills.
 As a rule of thumb, the average Australian home uses between 15 and 25kWh of energy per day.